-Here's the Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad
+Here's Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad

 - 1TB: $2,229

-Launches in Sierra Blue, Graphite, Silver and Gold.
+Colours: Sierra Blue, Graphite, Silver and Gold.